jillesvangurp/kotlin-vega-dsl/kotlin-echarts-dsl/src/jvmTest/kotlin/com/jillesvangurp/jsondsl/readme/outro.md

 ## Development status & goals

 This is a project that is **under construction**.
 I'm using it for one of our internal projects and I'm adding features as I go.
-My intention is certainly not to cover the full feature set of vega.
+My intention is certainly not to cover the full feature set of Apache Echarts.
 This should not be needed with my `json-dsl`.

 I'll update the README once this changes.
 But I'm not looking for a lot of active contributions and I may change this quite a bit for now.